How We Took An Epic Family Vacation To St. Croix with Spirit Airlines

 St. Croix, U.S. Virgin Islands:

 The island was beautiful.
-The people kind, helpful and inviting.
+The people kind, helpful, and inviting.
 This is a great location for all families with children of all ages and young adults.
 It would be great for multi-generational travelers too.
 Bring the grandparents here, and everyone else.
-Since it is considered still in the US, this is perfect for people who want that international feel, but don't want to leave the country.
+Since it is considered still in the US, this is perfect for people who want that international feel, but don’t want to leave the country.
 There were food options for everyone and plenty to do or great for those that want a really relaxing environment.
 You can certainly rent a car or arrange for rides on the island although they drive on the left side of the road.
 They even have their own food delivery service so you can enjoy the culinary treats without stepping foot outside your resort.
 I would be sure to see some of the historical spots and go snorkeling.
 Jet skiing and sailing are also great ideas.
-We really loved our time on the island and wank to go back again!
+We really loved our time on the island and look forward to returning for more fun!